GENERAL PROGRAM QUESTIONS

 What should I do if I am missing a prerequisite course?

 Prerequisite courses must be completed at an accredited college or university.
 The class must be taken for college credit and you will need to submit the official transcript.
-You can take classes at a local community college wherever you live, or you can take classes from a list of approved, online classes.
+You can take classes at a local community college wherever you live, or you can take classes from a list of pre-approved, online classes.

 We are not able to accept non-credit courses including those offered through Coursera and Opencourseware.
 Prerequisite classes must have been taken for a grade, and the grade must be a B- or better.
 If your undergraduate transcript demonstrates that you received AP credit for classes taken earlier, that would suffice as well.